Datasilk/Kandu/README.md

 * Archiving & permanently deleting boards, lists, ~~cards~~, checklists, & attachments
 * Adding & managing team members & board members
 * Adding comments to cards
-* Updating a card's title & description
+* Updating a card's title
 * Attaching photos & files to a card
 * Creating checklists for a card
 * Copy a checklist from another card